suttipong-srikok/facebook-clone/README.md

 ### Post Interactions
 - Like/unlike functionality with visual feedback
 - Comment system with threaded replies
+- **User Navigation**: Click on post authors or comment authors to view their profiles
 - Share functionality (UI ready, can be extended)
 - Timestamp display with relative time formatting

 ### Comments
 - Add new comments to posts
 - Like individual comments
+- **Clickable Authors**: Click on comment authors to navigate to their profiles
 - Display comment author and timestamp
 - Responsive comment layout

+## Navigation and User Experience

+### Profile Navigation
+- **Header Navigation**: Click the profile icon in the header to access your own profile
+- **Home Navigation**: Click the home icon to return to the news feed
+- **User Discovery**: Click on any user's name in posts or comments to view their profile
+- **Seamless Routing**: Smooth navigation between profiles and feed without page refreshes

+### Interactive Elements
+- **Clickable Names**: All user names are clickable and styled with modern blue color
+- **Hover Effects**: Visual feedback when hovering over clickable elements
+- **Responsive Design**: All navigation works perfectly on mobile and desktop devices

+### Profile Features
+- **Own Profile View**: Edit profile information, view all your posts
+- **Other Users' Profiles**: Follow users, send messages (UI implemented)
+- **Profile Customization**: Cover photos, profile pictures, bio editing
+- **Social Actions**: Follow/unfollow functionality and messaging (ready for backend implementation)

 ## Customization